DCI-P23-E03/13-06-23-Python--Project-DeltaTeam/options.md

-# 13-106-2023-Python-project-dates

-## Dates Project Exercise

-### Collaboration
-1. One team member opens a remote repository (e.g., on GitHub) and shares the repository link with the team members.
-Ensure that everyone has access to the repository and can contribute to it.
-2. Each team member clones the remote repository to their local development environment using Git.
-3. Before pushing any changes, team members should always pull the latest changes from the remote repository to ensure they have the most up-to-date code.
-Encourage regular communication and updates among team members to avoid conflicts.
-4. If conflicts arise while pulling or pushing code, the team should work together to resolve them.
-Provide guidelines or documentation on conflict resolution strategies using Git.

-### Project Tasks
-1. The team should collectively work on the following tasks:

-- Show a simple menu using the `input()` function to allow users to select different options.
-Design an intuitive menu that guides users through the available features.
 1. - Display the current time using the appropriate module or function.
 Use Python's built-in `datetime` module to retrieve the current time and format it for display.
 2. - Display the current time in UNIX format using the appropriate module or function.
 Convert the current time to UNIX timestamp format using the `time` module or other relevant libraries.
 3. - Convert a string to a `datetime` datatype and provide proof of the conversion.
 Implement a function that accepts a user-provided string and converts it to a `datetime` object.
 Validate the conversion by displaying the converted value.